etorth/libnvc/README.md

 # libnvc

 another cpp nvim msgpack-rpc client.
-nvim's rpc interface is convenient but not something you can understand in 10 minutes.
+nvim's rpc interface is convenient but not something you can finish in 10 minutes.

 ```cpp
 #include "libnvc.hpp"